microsoft/vscode-dev-containers/containers/dart/README.md

 | *Definition type* | Dockerfile |
 | *Languages, platforms* | Dart |

-## Using the definition with an existing folder
+## Using this definition with an existing folder

-This definition does not have any special setup requirements, so follow these steps to use it:
+This definition does require any special steps to use.
+Just follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.